einsitang/sudoku-flutter/README.md

 ![SUDOKU-FILTTER](assets/image/sudoku_logo.png)

-A open source Sudoku game application powered by Flutter .
+an open source Sudoku game application powered by Flutter .

 you can build the Sudoku Game just  for your own.